-The rest of the day saw the drama and comedy lineup being thrown out for repeats of Discovery library content, with family-friendly classic movies in prime-time added later on.
-While ongoing Hasbro-produced cartoons from The Hub are able to continue airing new episodes on Discovery Family, Hasbro decided that Transformers: Robots in Disguise, a sequel to Transformers Prime, would air instead on Cartoon Network, as the new channel's demographics were seen as less favorable compared to Cartoon Network's male-oriented boy audiences.note
+The rest of the day of 2014, the classic comedy lineup being removed for repeats of Discovery library content, with family-friendly movies in primetime added with later on.
+While ongoing Hasbro-produced cartoons from The Hub are able to continue airing new episodes on Discovery Family, Hasbro decided that Transformers: Robots in Disguise, a sequel to Transformers Prime, would air instead of Cartoon Network, as the new channel's demographics were seen as less favorable compared to Cartoon Network's male-oriented boy audiences.note

-After Discovery Family's launch on October 13, 2014, Discovery fired The Hub's promotional staff and discarded the HubWorld website in favor of a new site that currently just has a schedule and channel finder.
-HubWorld's old practice of fully streaming episodes in the U.S. was discarded altogether and later replaced with the Discovery Family GO Android/iOS app, which streams network programming to persons who subscribe to the channel with certain cable/satellite or OTT providers (with Chromecast support).
+After Discovery Family's launch on October 13, 2014, Discovery fired The Hub's promotional staff and discarded the HubWorld website in favor of a new website that currently just has a schedule and channel finder.
+HubWorld's older practice of fully streaming episodes in the United States was discarded altogether and later replaced with the Discovery Family GO Android/iOS app, which streams network programming to people who subscribe to the channel with certain cable/satellite or OTT providers (with Chromecast support).

 Shows created for The Hub/Discovery Family: